 Day 4: Grand Canyon to Page (2 hours and 30 minutes)

 Set your alarms and grab a coffee to-go because it’s time to catch the sunrise over the Grand Canyon.
 Yes, you’ll need to arrive early in order to park, walk over to a lookout point, and get a good spot.
 And no matter how early you seem to arrive, it’s likely that a crowd of people has already formed at the prime sunrise spot in the canyon.
 As I mentioned earlier, people take sunrises and sunsets seriously in Arizona.
-But, it’s worth the early wake-up call and is truly such a special experience.
+But it’s worth the early wake-up call and is truly such a special experience.

 After enjoying the sunrise and driving around the national park to soak in all the beautiful lookout points, prepare to head out to your next destination: Page!

 On your first day in Page, it’s a great idea to visit Horseshoe Bend just before golden hour.
 Horseshoe Bend is a dramatic bend within the Colorado River that forms a gigantic horseshoe shape.
 After the short hike to the massive vista, you’re rewarded with one of the most iconic views in the American Southwest.
-A great way to end your long day is with some Texas barbeque from Big John’s Texas BBQ.
+A great way to end your long day is with some Texas barbecue from Big John’s Texas BBQ.

 Day 5: Page to Flagstaff to Sedona (3 hours)